 You can view an actual Status Challenge scenario where an IHG Platinum Elite status holder requested a status match with Air Canada Altitude but was given a status challenge instead, to complete within 90 days, to receive a comparable status with Air Canada Altitude.

 Bear in mind that the status match and status challenge options are never publicized – you would need to contact the respective airline to check if there is a status match/challenge available.

 If you want more information on status matching and status challenges in the Altitude program, you can email Air Canada and ask them directly.
 If you have been a frequent traveler with Air Canada, you might just be eligible for a doable challenge within a reasonable period of time to gain the Elite 50k status as a minimum.

 Do Aeroplan Credit Cards Help With Earning AQM?

 The simple answer for this question is NO. Aeroplan has partnered with many Canadian banks and financial institutions to bring forth a wide range of co-branded credit cards that help you boost your Aeroplan miles balance.

-A great example is Aeroplan’s partnership with American Express, thanks to which they have created a credit card range called the AeroplanPlus card family.
-It includes the AeroplanPlus Gold American Express Card, AeroplanPlus Platinum American Express Card, and AeroplanPlus Reserve American Express Card.
-The 3 mentioned AeroplanPlus cards come with welcome bonus miles of 15,000 miles, 40,000 miles, and 50,000 miles respectively.
+A great example in the past was Aeroplan’s partnership with American Express, through which they created the credit card range called the AeroplanPlus family.
+It included the AeroplanPlus Gold American Express Card, AeroplanPlus Platinum American Express Card, and AeroplanPlus Reserve American Express Card.
+The 3 mentioned AeroplanPlus cards came with welcome bonus miles of 15,000 miles, 40,000 miles, and 50,000 miles respectively.